osmphp/framework/doc/installation/02-linode-nginx-lets-encrypt.md

 # Linode + Nginx + Let's Encrypt #

-This is step by step guide for installing Dubysa on Linode virtual private server having:
+This is step by step guide for installing Osm on Linode virtual private server having:

 * Nginx Web server
 * Let's Encrypt for managing HTTPS certificates